Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Optimal control

-We now apply the optimal control formalism to find the ground state energy of a quantum Hamiltonian $H_{\text{mol}}$.
-We begin with defining the set of admissible pulses.
-Let $\calZ=L^2((0,T);\mathbb{C}^L)$, $L\in\mathbb{N}$, be the Hilbert space of squared-integrable $L$-dimensional complex-valued functions.
-For a fixed $z_{\max}\in(0,\infty)$, we set \\ The space of admissible pulses $\calZ_{ad}$ ensures that the physical controls remain realizable.
+To find the ground state energy of a quantum Hamiltonian $H_{\text{mol}}$ with the optimal control formalism, we will need to define the set of {\em admissible pulses}.
+Let $\calZ:=L^2((0,T);\mathbb{C}^L)$, $L\in\mathbb{N}$, be the space of squared-integrable $L$-dimensional complex-valued functions.
+For a fixed constant $z_{\max}>0$, we set \\ The space of admissible pulses $\calZ_{ad}$ ensures that the control pulses remain physically realizable.
 The inner product in $\calZ$ is given by \\ with $\overline{z}$ being the complex conjugate of $z$.